openregister/openregister-python/README.md

 <a href="https://www.flickr.com/photos/psd/15802043048" title="IMG_20141210_100039 by Paul Downey, on Flickr"><img src="https://farm8.staticflickr.com/7493/15802043048_42c66fa262.jpg" width="375" height="500" alt="IMG_20141210_100039"></a>

+## Thingstance

+A Thingstance is a wrapper for a [Thing](#Thing), holding additional metadata such as:

+* `type` &mdash; a [Type](#Types) to group Things, and enumerate a list of expected fields.
+* `name` &mdash; a human-readable name for the Thing, which may used to form a [Semantic URL](http://en.wikipedia.org/wiki/Semantic_URL#Slug)
+* `tags` &mdash; one or more informal tags for grouping Things.

 ## Types ##

-The fields expected for a Thing may be defined by assigning a Type.
-For example, a Thing with a type of `Location` is expected to have the following fields:
+The fields expected for a Thing may be defined by assigning a type.
+For example, a `Thing` with a type of `Location` is expected to have the following fields:

 * [longitude](http://schema.org/longitude)
 * [latitude](http://schema.org/latitude)

-and a Thing with a type of `PostalAddress` may have the following fields:
+A Thing with a type of `PostalAddress` should have the following fields:

 * [streetAddress](http://schema.org/streetAddress)
 * [addressLocality](http://schema.org/addressLocality)